eliias/gleam/README.md

 Demo's the usage of POJO's (Beans) and field schemas in Beam with Kotlin

+### 6. SDF

+A running version of the SDF example from the Apache Beam website.

 ### 20. Generator

 A demo of the `gleam-core` Generator to create fake data for a pipeline.